gutche/yappin/README.md

 Yappin is a modern messaging app built with the **Vue framework** for the frontend and **Express** for the backend.
 It enables real-time chat capabilities using **Socket.IO** for bidirectional and low-latency communication.

-The backend leverages **Node.js clustering** for load balancing and uses **Redis** as an adapter to propagate events across workers and cache recent messages
+The backend leverages **Node.js clustering** for load balancing and uses **Redis** as an adapter to propagate events across workers and cache recent messages.

 ---